 - Water: The constant foliage of evergreens helps keep the understory beneath the plants moist, providing water for birds and other wildlife.
 In tropical areas, water collects on broadleaf evergreens, giving small birds a place to bathe as they rub against leaves.
 In northern areas, needle-like leaves funnel water to the center of the plant, where birds can also have a sip if needed.

 - Shelter: Because they do not lose their leaves, evergreens are a constant, reliable shelter for birds.
 This is especially critical in northern areas where birds can roost in thick pines and other evergreens for shelter from winter storms.
-The prickly, dense nature of evergreen leaves also helps deter predators and keep birds safer from attacks.
+In southern areas, the constant leaves of evergreens provide cooling shade.
+The prickly, dense nature of many evergreen leaves also helps deter predators and keep birds safer from attacks.

 - Nesting Sites: Many bird species nest in evergreen trees, which provide excellent concealment and protection for vulnerable nests.
 Pine needles are a popular nesting material, and dead bits of broadleaf evergreens may also be used in nests.
 When the trees die, their wood softens and is ideal for cavity-nesting birds to excavate, and many other birds and other wildlife will also use old nesting cavities.

 Best Landscaping Evergreen Trees and Shrubs for Birds

 Because evergreen plants are so useful to birds, every backyard birder should have at least a few of these plants in their yard.
 While the exact plants that are suited to any yard will vary depending on the local climate, available space, soil quality, moisture level, and sun exposure, the most popular evergreens for birdscaped yards include: